Two Rocks

 Two Rocks lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch uses growth rates by age cohort provided by the ABS in its Greater Capital Region projections (released in 2023, based on 2022 data).
-According to these projections, a significant population increase is forecast for the top quartile of statistical areas across the nation.
-The Two Rocks (SA2) is expected to expand by 1,409 persons by 2041, reflecting an overall reduction of 4.4% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering the projected demographic shifts, a significant population increase in the top quartile of statistical areas across the nation is forecast, with the suburb of Two Rocks expected to expand by 1,409 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 5.4% in total over the 17 years.

 Frequently Asked Questions - Population